The N$^3$LO Twist-2 Matching of TMD Quark Transversity: The transversely polarized quark TMD PDFs and FFs

 where $\gamma^{\mu}_{\perp}$ is given by $\gamma^{\mu}_{\perp}\equiv g^{\mu\nu}_{\perp}\gamma_{\nu}$, and $N(P)$ is a hadron state with momentum $P^\mu = (\bar{n} \cdot P) n^\mu/2 = P^+ n^\mu/2$, with $n^\mu = (1, 0, 0, 1)$ and $\bar{n}^\mu = (1, 0, 0, -1)$, $\chi_n = W_n^\dagger \xi_n$ is the gauge invariant collinear quark field~\cite{Bauer:2001ct} in SCET, constructed from collinear quark field $\xi_n$ and path-ordered collinear Wilson line $W_n(x) = {\cal P} \exp \left(i g \int_{-\infty}^0 ds\, \bar{n} \cdot A_n (x + \bar{n} s) \right)$.
 For a polarized hadron with transverse spin $\vec{s_T}$ and mass $M$, the transversely polarized TMD distribution is parameterized as~\cite{Goeke:2005hb,Bacchetta:2006tn,Boer:2011xd,Scimemi:2018mmi}

-The physical meaning of the relevant TMDs are summarized as follows.
+The physical meanings of the relevant TMDs are summarized as follows.
 The chiral-odd Boer-Mulders function~\cite{Boer:1997nt} $h_1^{\perp}(x,b_\perp)$ describes the distribution of transversely polarized quarks in an unpolarized target, this function is studied at NLO in~\cite{Rein:2022odl}.
-It is a T-odd function just like the Sivers function~\cite{Sivers:1989cc}, both change sign when going from SIDIS to the Drell-Yan process~\cite{Collins:2002kn,Brodsky:2002rv,Brodsky:2002cx,Brodsky:2013oya,Belitsky:2002sm}.
+It is a T-odd function just like the Sivers function~\cite{Sivers:1989cc}, both are expected to change sign when going from SIDIS to the Drell-Yan process~\cite{Collins:2002kn,Brodsky:2002rv,Brodsky:2002cx,Brodsky:2013oya,Belitsky:2002sm}.
 Their existence is attributed to initial-state or final-state interactions between the active partons and the spectators.
 The pretzelosity distribution $ h_{1T}^{\perp}(x,b_\perp)$ has vanishing twist-2 matching coefficients, as found in~\cite{Gutierrez-Reyes:2018iod}.
 The quark may contribute a transverse angular momentum proportional to the transverse spin of the nucleon target, this contribution is described by the TMD quark transversity $h_1(x,b_\perp)$.
 In this work, we consider perturbative matching of $h_1(x,b_\perp)$ onto transversity PDFs

 the definition above utilizes the consequence of rotation and parity symmetries of the operator matrix elements.
-The function $h_1 (x)$ describes parton densities, in fact, it is asymmetries of quark transverse spin
+The transversity parton distribution $h_1 (x)$ quantifies the difference between the densities of quarks with transverse spin aligned and anti-aligned with the transverse spin of the parent hadron

 where the target is fully transversely polarized with respect to the beam axis.
-The OPE relation at small $b_T$ is